 The House Committee on Ways and Means is the oldest committee in Congress and serves as the chief tax-writing committee of the House of Representatives.
 The Committee derives the largest share of its jurisdiction from Article I, Section VII of the U.S. Constitution, which declares that “all bills for raising revenue shall originate in the House of Representatives.
 In addition to all matters relating to taxation, the Ways and Means Committee has jurisdiction over tariffs, trade agreements, the bonded debt of the United States, and revenue-related aspects of the Social Security system, Medicare, and social services programs.

 The Ways and Means Committee has six Subcommittees: Health, Human Resources, Social Security, Trade and Tax Policy.
-Congressman Marchant serves on the Health and Tax Policy subcommittees.
+Congressman Marchant serves on the Health and Trade subcommittees.

 The Subcommittee on Health has jurisdiction over bills and matters relating to programs which provide payments (from any source) for health care, health delivery systems, or health research.
 More specifically, the jurisdiction of the Subcommittee on Health shall include bills and matters that relate to the health care programs of the Social Security Act (including titles V, XI (Part B), XVIII, and XIX thereof) and, concurrent with the full Committee, tax credit and deduction provisions of the Internal Revenue Code dealing with health insurance premiums and health care costs.